JacobMcGill/Data_Mining_HW1/Eco395m_HW1.md

 ![](Eco395m_HW1_files/figure-markdown_strict/unnamed-chunk-13-1.png)

-    ## In this case, the K with the lowest average RMSE in this model is 61 .
+    ## In this case, the K with the lowest average RMSE in this model is 60 .
 We will then use it to model price given mileage for cars with an AMG trim.

 The estimated price given mileage at that K is:

+    ## Warning: Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0.
+    ## ℹ Please use `linewidth` instead.
+    ## This warning is displayed once every 8 hours.
+    ## Call `lifecycle::last_lifecycle_warnings()` to see where this warning was
+    ## generated.

 ![](Eco395m_HW1_files/figure-markdown_strict/unnamed-chunk-16-1.png)